Gerrymandering: Sri Lanka

 Sri Lanka's new Local Government elections process has been the talking point of gerrymandering since its inception.
 Even though that talk was more about the ward-level, it is also seen in some local council areas too.

 Sudan

-In the most recent election of 2010, there were numerous examples of gerrymandering throughout the entire country of Sudan.
+In the election of 2010, there were numerous examples of gerrymandering throughout the entire country of Sudan.
 A report from the Rift Valley Institute uncovered violations of Sudan's electoral law, where constituencies were created that were well below and above the required limit.
 According to Sudan's National Elections Act of 2008, no constituency can have a population that is 15% greater or less than the average constituency size.
 The Rift Valley Report uncovered a number of constituencies that are in violation of this rule.
 Examples include constituencies in Jonglei, Warrap, South Darfur, and several other states.

 Turkey

 Turkey has used gerrymandering in the city of Istanbul in the 2009 municipal elections.
 Just before the election Istanbul was divided into new districts.
-Large low income neighborhoods were bundled with the rich neighborhoods to win the municipal elections.
+Large low income neighborhoods were bundled with the rich neighborhoods to enable the AKP to win the municipal elections.